 - challenging constructively the executive in order to ensure the best possible decisions and achieve value for money in the light of the available evidence.

 1. Membership and Operation

-1.1 The Committee shall comprise of 4 members; at least 3 members of the Committee must be independent members of the Corporation.
+1.1 The Committee shall comprise of a minimum membership of three, a majority of who must be governors.
 The Committee should include individuals with an appropriate mix of skills and experience to allow the Committee to discharge its duties effectively; collectively, members of the Committee should have recent, relevant experience in risk management, finance and assurance.